Improving Slow-Roll Estimates in Starobinsky Inflation Using Analytic Hubble Parameter: An algorithm to obtain exact solution in modified gravity

-The generalized $f(R,\phi)$ action~\cite{hwang1996cosmological,hwang2000conserved} we consider is of the form given by
+The generalized $f(R,\phi)$ action~\cite{DeFelice:2010aj,Hwang:1996xh} we consider is of the form given by

-where $\phi$ is the scalar field coupled to gravity, $V\left(\phi\right)$ is the potential of the scalar field, $-\Lambda$ the cosmological constant and $R$, the Ricci scalar, $\omega$ is generally taken throughout the paper to be $\pm1$. $+1$ for the canonical scalar field and $-1$ for non-canonical scalar field.
-Varying the action~(\ref{eq:action}) metric leads to the equations of motion given below \cite{hwang2000conserved}:
+where $\phi$ is the scalar field coupled to gravity, $V\left(\phi\right)$ is the potential of the scalar field and $R$, the Ricci-scalar, $\omega$ is generally taken throughout the paper to be $\pm1$. $+1$ for a canonical scalar field and $-1$ for a non-canonical scalar field.
+Varying the action~(\ref{eq:action}) with metric leads to the equations of motion given below \cite{Hwang:1996xh}: